scorpido74/azure-docs.nl-nl/articles/container-registry/container-registry-skus.md

 ### <a name="azure-portal"></a>Azure Portal

-Selecteer in het **overzicht** van het container register in de Azure Portal **Update**en selecteer vervolgens een nieuwe **SKU** in de vervolg keuzelijst SKU.
+In the container registry **Overview** in the Azure portal, select **Update**, then select a new **SKU** from the SKU drop-down.

-![SKU'S voor container Registry bijwerken in Azure Portal][update-registry-sku]
+![Update container registry SKU in Azure portal][update-registry-sku]

 ## <a name="pricing"></a>Prijzen

-Zie [container Registry prijzen][container-registry-pricing]voor prijs informatie over elk van de Azure container Registry sku's.
+For pricing information on each of the Azure Container Registry SKUs, see [Container Registry pricing][container-registry-pricing].

-Zie [prijs informatie voor band breedte](https://azure.microsoft.com/pricing/details/bandwidth/)voor meer informatie over de prijzen voor gegevens overdracht.
+For details about pricing for data transfers, see [Bandwidth Pricing Details](https://azure.microsoft.com/pricing/details/bandwidth/).

 ## <a name="next-steps"></a>Volgende stappen

-**Azure Container Registry-schema**
+**Azure Container Registry Roadmap**

-Ga naar het [ACR-plan][acr-roadmap] op github voor informatie over aanstaande functies in de service.
+Visit the [ACR Roadmap][acr-roadmap] on GitHub to find information about upcoming features in the service.

 **Azure Container Registry UserVoice**

-Bied en stem op nieuwe functie suggesties in [ACR UserVoice][container-registry-uservoice].
+Submit and vote on new feature suggestions in [ACR UserVoice][container-registry-uservoice].

 <!-- IMAGES -->
 [update-registry-sku]: ./media/container-registry-skus/update-registry-sku.png